-- · Your monthly premium (if applicable). - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan (if purchased by your former employer/union/trust plan). - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments made by the plan for your brand or generic drugs while in the Coverage Gap. - Payments for your drugs that are made by group health plans including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- · Your monthly premium (if applicable). - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs covered under the non-Part D supplemental coverage but not normally covered in a Medicare Prescription Drug Plan. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments for your drugs that are made by the Veterans Health Administration (VA). - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation). - · Payments made by drug manufacturers under the Manufacturer Discount Program.